stewart-lab/scRNAseq_library/README.md

+markdown
+Copy code
-# scRNA-seq Conda Environment Setup Guide
+# scRNA-seq Docker Environment Setup Guide

-This README provides instructions on how to create a Conda environment using the `scRNAseq_venv.yml` file.
+This README provides instructions on how to set up a Docker environment for single-cell RNA sequencing (scRNA-seq) analysis.

 ## Prerequisites

-1. [Anaconda](https://www.anaconda.com/products/distribution) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html) installed on your system.
+1. [Docker](https://www.docker.com/products/docker-desktop) installed on your system.
-   1. Check with `conda --version` in your terminal. https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html
-2. VSCode is higly recommended as well.
-You can download it [here](https://code.visualstudio.com/download).
-   1. The R extension needs to be installed in VSCode. https://marketplace.visualstudio.com/items?itemName=Ikuyadeu.r
+   - Verify your installation by typing `docker --version` in your terminal.
+If Docker is not installed, you can download it from [here](https://www.docker.com/products/docker-desktop).

+2. Git installed on your system.
+   - Verify your installation by typing `git --version` in your terminal.
+If Git is not installed, you can download it from [here](https://git-scm.com/downloads).

 ## Instructions

-Follow the steps below to create your Conda environment:
+Follow the steps below to set up your Docker environment:

 1. **Clone the repository**